phuang1024/midi2gcode/README.md

 ## How it works:

 The 3D printer moves motors, and usually makes noises.
-These noises are arbitrary in most prints, but if you move them at certain speeds, they may form a song.
+These noises are arbitrary in most prints, but if you move the motors at certain speeds, the resulting sounds may form a song.

 The script computes the speeds based on a MIDI file (the song).